ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 Using the username and email used for your GitHub account.

-10. To stage your changes, use the command `git add --a`.
+10. To stage your changes to be added to the repository, use the command `git add --a`.
 This stages every change you've made to be added to your GitHub repository.
 11. To commit these changes, use the command `git commit -m COMMITMESSAGE`.
-12. Finally, to push your local changes to the GitHub repository using `git push`.
+12. Finally, push your local changes to the GitHub repository using `git push`.
 13. Now, head back to your repository on GitHub.
 You should see the files you created in the container added to the repository.

 <p align="center">